ozqf/exercise90/README.md

     * **Basic Text log** - A scrolling block of text.
     * **Frame-updated status text** - Displays live debugging information (eg framerate).
     * **Input box** - Type in and execute commands.
+* **Split Renderer to DLL** - Allow live reloading of a renderer DLL for easier renderer development
+    * Done 2018/4/8 *Texture load calls are now initiated by the game layer not the platform layer.*
+    * **Texture Database** - App must keep track of textures it has loaded so they can be found by entities or rebound to the GPU.
+    * **Rebindable Textures** - Allow platform to rebind loaded textures at any time, allowing a reloaded renderer

 ### Rendering
 * Done 2018/3/18 *ZBuffer - Currently no hidden surface removal.*